muratk5n/thirdwave/en/index.md

 ---

-DJT competing for New York?
+DJT competing for New York..
 Wild

 Politico: "‘Biden didn't come to the Bronx’: Trump makes a foray into Democratic turf"